WANTED: thoughtful back-end developers to help build out our platform.

 Octopus Energy is a tech-focused energy supplier for the UK market and we’re are looking for diligent and thoughtful software engineers, of any level of experience, to join our growing team.

-We're building a modern, event-driven platform for interacting with both consumers (via the web, mobile and smart-meters) and the industry (eg data flows, consumption forecasting, trading on the wholesale market).
+We're building "Kraken", a cloud-based energy platform for interacting with both consumers (via the web, mobile and smart-meters) and the industry (eg data flows, consumption forecasting, trading on the wholesale market).

 This is a rare opportunity to use technology to help fight climate change through helping the UK to use green technology and renewable energy sources.

-All technology is written and maintained by a multi-discipline engineering team of around ten people.
+All technology is written and maintained by a multi-discipline engineering team of around twenty people.
 This includes server-side, client-side and mobile engineers working closely with UX experts, copywriters and designers.

 We follow a Kanban-like approach, using Google docs and Trello to specify and manage work; Github, CircleCI and Terraform Enterprise as part of an immutable-infrastructure, continuous delivery pipeline; and Loggly, Sentry and Cloudwatch to measure performance and monitor production.